Real estate investing through REITs

 Publicly traded REITs

-REITs that are publicly traded on a stock exchange and registered with the are known as publicly traded REITs.
+REITs that are publicly traded on a stock exchange and registered with the U.S. Securities and Exchange Commission are known as publicly traded REITs.
 Investors can typically purchase common stock, preferred stock or debt security for a publicly traded REIT.

 Non-exchange traded REITs